-In order to Synchronize tableau dual axis, First select the Axis with the maximum value (Here, it is Sales Amount with 9 million).
+In order to Synchronise tableau dual axis chart, First select the Axis with the maximum value (Here, it is Sales Amount with 9 million).
 Edit the Axis option and select the Fixed option as shown below.
 Next, Please copy the End value from the End text box

-Hope you understood the creation of Tableau Dual Axis and synchronizing Axes values 🙂
+Hope you understood the creation of Tableau Dual Axis and synchronize dual Axes values

 Thank You for Visiting Our Blog